 3. People will take advantage of me.
-If you know me, you might know that I am a big advocate for control.
-It seems to me like people might come to this “don’t let people pick your brain” advice after being “wrung dry” by people who constantly take and never give.
+If you know me, you might know that I am a big advocate for personal control.
+It seems to me that people might come to this “don’t let people pick your brain” advice after being “wrung dry” by people who constantly take and never give.
 But that can only happen if you let it.
 If you are feeling like you’ve been used, then I’d suggest that you are at least half to blame.

 If you meet with someone, and you’d like something in return, then you should ask for it.
 Here’s an example: “It’s been great chatting with you, I hope I’ve been helpful, thanks for the coffee.
 Can you think of a friend/client/boss/organization who might be able to benefit from my services?
 I’d really appreciate a recommendation.”